Ashraf7862/preparation-journey/README.md

 # preparation-journey
-My journey in learning DSA.
+My journey in learning Python and DSA.